 We encourage parishes, parish groups, social justice and outreach groups, social services agencies and organisations to link in with our social media platforms to help us stay informed and to help in the cross promotion of your good news stories, events, resources and information.

 CSSV Newsletter is published every two months.
-View our latest newsletter here, and our special edition Volunteers newsletter here.
+View our inaugural Parishes as Centres of Service newsletter here.